Rajansingh1801/Rajansingh1801/README.md

 - 👋 Hi, I’m @Rajansingh1801
 - 👀 I’m interested in Web app development and Mobile App Development.
-- 🌱 I’m  frontend Developer.
+- 🌱 I’m  Mern Stack Developer.

 <!---
 Rajansingh1801/Rajansingh1801 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.